ARTICLE I (Download PDF)

 Section 10.
 A Recording Secretary may be appointed by the President (subject to approval by the directors).
 His/her duties will be to take minutes of all meetings and such other duties as the Secretary may assign The Recording Secretary need not be a delegate or director and may be paid a salary as determined by the directors.

 Section 11.
 The accounts of the Secretary and the Treasurer shall be examined by a CPA who shall be appointed by the officers.
-Commencing with the fiscal year ending December 31, 2015 and for each of the four (4) years thereafter, an annual compilation shall be prepared except that the President shall have the authority to request an audit at any time in addition to any scheduled compilation.
-An annual audit shall be prepared for the fiscal year ending December 31, 2020.
-Commencing with year 2021 and for every 5 years thereafter, there will be 4 successive annual compilations, one for each year, followed by an annual audit in year 5.
-All compilations and audits shall be for the fiscal year ending December 31 and must be completed by June 30 of the following year.
-A copy of the annual audit or compilation must be given to each Director.
-(Amended 5/12/16)
+An annual audit shall be prepared except that the President shall have the authority to request an audit at any time in addition to the annual audit.
+The annual audit shall be for the fiscal year ending December 31 and must be completed by June 30 of the following year.
+A copy of the annual audit must be given to each Director.

 Section 12.
 Upon a two thirds (2/3) vote of the assembly of delegates, any officer may be removed from his/her office for failure to attend three or more meetings without reasonable justification or for failing to perform other duties of office.
 Written notice of the proposed removal shall be mailed to or personally served upon the officer at least 20 days prior to the meeting at which action is to be considered.